lmachens/game-ticker/README.md

 npm run dev
 ```

-Boom!
-These scripts run your client and server in development mode.
+**Boom!** These scripts run your client and server in development mode.

-If you don't like to call all scripts at once, you can also run:
+If you do not want to call all the scripts at once, you can run them separately:

 ```shell
 npm run server:dev